John Gabbert

-John Gordon Gabbert (June 20, 1909 – December 9, 2013) was an associate justice of the California Courts of Appeal appointed by Governor Ronald Reagan in May 1970.
+John Gordon Gabbert (June 20, 1909 – December 9, 2013) was an American judge.
+He was associate justice of the California Courts of Appeal appointed by Governor Ronald Reagan in May 1970.
 Before that, he was a Superior Court judge for Riverside County, California.

 Biography

 Early life

 Gabbert was born in Oxnard, California on June 20, 1909.
 In 1912, when he was three years old, he moved with his parents to Riverside, California.
 His father, J. R. Gabbert, purchased the Riverside Enterprise newspaper and worked as both editor and publisher.
 Gabbert grew up working with the metal type in his father's print shop at the press.

 Education

 Gabbert attended public grade schools and Poly High School in Riverside.
 After graduating from South Pasadena High School in 1927, he attended Riverside Junior College, where he was the Student Body President in 1929, and then Occidental College where he earned a Bachelor of Arts degree in 1931.
 He then attended Duke University School of Law from 1931 to 1932, but transferred to Boalt School of Law at the University of California, Berkeley in 1933.
 He completed his LL.B. at Boalt in 1934.

 It was during his time at Riverside Junior College that Gabbert met fellow student Rupert Costo, a Native American activist, who became a lifelong friend and fellow advocate for the establishment of a campus of the University of California in Riverside.

 During World War II, he enlisted in the United States Army and in 1944 served with the Criminal Investigation Division in New Guinea and the Philippines.